Name: Sharov Vyacheslav Vladimirovich

 Biography

-Even before finishing vocational school, where he was studying to become an electrician, Vyacheslav joined his father at the factory for practical training.
+Even before finishing vocational college, where he was studying to become an electrician, Vyacheslav joined his father at the factory for practical training.
 He proved himself to be a responsible and skilled worker, so after graduating, he was hired full‑time.
 He worked there until the day he was detained.

 In 2009, Vyacheslav married Marina, whom he had known for many years.
 Marina has worked in real estate for more than 20 years.
 She shares her husband's religious beliefs.
 In 2018, their son was born.